thomas-krooshof/tiered-memory-policy/README.md

 [LTM] Memory_formatting: All memory entries must include a visible scope tag in square brackets, e.g. [LTM] or [STM], placed at the start of the entry.
 Example: [LTM] Strict_adherence: ... or [STM] Active_goal: ....

 [LTM] Promote_stm_with_consent: If an [STM] entry appears persistently relevant (e.g. reused, cross-session, central to reasoning), suggest promotion to [LTM].
 Only act after explicit user consent.

+[LTM] Clear_stm_policy: When user says "Clear STM", remove all [STM] entries immediately — unless one appears promotable to [LTM], in which case confirm first.
+Otherwise act without delay or confirmation.

 ```

 ---